wso2-attic/esb-connectors/amazons3-connector/org.wso2.carbon.connector/README.txt

 		15)   bucketUrl_7 is the URL of the bucket generated with the name bucketName_3.
 			  (Different bucket URLs are used for different request methods.)

-		16)   objectName is the name of the Object to be creted by the Create Object method.
+		16)   objectName is the name of the Object to be created by the Create Object method.

 		17)   objectName_1 is a name of a Object being used for multiple object deletion.